 In order to ensure the utmost transparency in our governance processes and to instill confidence in our investors, our Board of Directors is continuously monitoring best practices in corporate governance, including in areas such as director independence, director qualifications, the election of directors, committee duties and governance, committee composition and qualifications, codes of conduct, policies regarding stock trading and the reporting of stock trading, policies regarding reporting of complaints involving accounting matters, and hiring practices with respect to the employees of a company’s independent auditors.
 Our Board of Directors has taken the following actions in furtherance of its goals and objectives:

 - Adopted governance guidelines for the Board of Directors, including independence standards for our directors.

-- Determined that our Board of Directors is comprised of a super-majority of directors who meet the independence standards of our governance guidelines and the applicable rules of the New York Stock Exchange, NASDAQ and the Securities and Exchange Commission (“SEC”).
-Our Board of Directors has determined that all of the current members of our Board of Directors except for Messrs.
-Smith and Hingtgen, who are employee-officers of the Company, are independent.
+- Determined that our Board of Directors is comprised of a super-majority of directors who meet the independence standards of our governance guidelines and the applicable rules of the New York Stock Exchange and the Securities and Exchange Commission (“SEC”).

 - Entire Board of Directors is elected annually to one year terms.